Becoming Immutable: How Ethereum is Made

-The fact that high-value transactions tend to arrive later in the bidding cycle should have implications for how builders prioritize them within blocks.
-For Titan, we identify 248 new transactions that arrived after the submission of their first block in the auction cycle, 219 of which were DEX swaps.
-Titan included the majority of these late-arriving transactions (over 50\%) in the top 1.5\% percentile positions within the block, confirming the expectation that they were treated as high-priority or high-value.
-For Rsync, we identify 59 new transactions, 34 of which were DEX swaps.
-Surprisingly, the median inclusion position for Rsync’s late-arriving transactions is the 68th percentile, that is, the middle of the block.
-This pattern holds even for Rsync-bot’s unique transactions, which have a median inclusion percentile of 25\%.

 Of the 669 proposed blocks in our primary dataset, 413 were submitted by Titan Builder and 123 by Rsync Builder.
-These two builders also account for all of the “high-paying” blocks, as shown in Panel (a) of Figure~\ref{fig:builder-bids}.
-Panel (b) shows that the revenues from the submitted blocks --- measured as the sum of payments to the builder --- closely track the builders' bids over time.
-The remaining panels of Figure~\ref{fig:builder-bids} examine the portion of block revenues that Titan and Rsync retain versus those paid to the proposer as bids.
-These panels show that, as the bidding cycle progresses, both builders gradually reduce the share of revenue they retain, eventually approaching zero.
-The convergence to zero is faster and more pronounced for Rsync (Panel d) than for Titan (see Panel c).
+These two builders also account for all high-bid blocks, as shown in Panel (a) of Figure~\ref{fig:builder-bids}.
+Panel (b) shows that block revenues---measured as the sum of payments to the builder---closely track builders' bids over time.
+The remaining panels of Figure~\ref{fig:builder-bids} examine the share of block revenue retained by Titan and Rsync, rather than paid to the proposer as a bid.
+These panels show that, as the auction cycle progresses, both builders reduce the share of revenue they retain, eventually approaching zero.
+This convergence is faster and more pronounced for Rsync (Panel d) than for Titan (Panel c).